jbyrdrh/automating-storage-mgmt-with-rhel-system-roles/README.md

     rhel9-server2:
 ~~~

-If using Ansible automation controller as your control node, this Inventory can be imported into Red Hat Ansible Automation Platform via an [SCM project](https://access.redhat.com/bounce/?externalURL=https%3A%2F%2Fdocs.ansible.com%2Fautomation-controller%2Flatest%2Fhtml%2Fuserguide%2Finventories.html%23sourced-from-a-project) (example GitHub or GitLab) or using the [awx-manage Utility as specified in the documentation](https://access.redhat.com/bounce/?externalURL=https%3A%2F%2Fdocs.ansible.com%2Fautomation-controller%2Flatest%2Fhtml%2Fadministration%2Ftower-manage.html).
+If using Ansible automation controller as your control node, this inventory can be imported into Red Hat Ansible Automation Platform via an [SCM project](https://access.redhat.com/bounce/?externalURL=https%3A%2F%2Fdocs.ansible.com%2Fautomation-controller%2Flatest%2Fhtml%2Fuserguide%2Finventories.html%23sourced-from-a-project) (example GitHub or GitLab) or using the [awx-manage Utility as specified in the documentation](https://access.redhat.com/bounce/?externalURL=https%3A%2F%2Fdocs.ansible.com%2Fautomation-controller%2Flatest%2Fhtml%2Fadministration%2Ftower-manage.html).

-From the controlnode, I can quickly take a look at what facts Ansible gathers from the rhel9-server1 host by running:
+From the `controlnode`, I can quickly take a look at what facts Ansible gathers from the `rhel9-server1` host by running:

 ~~~
 $ ansible rhel9-server1 -m setup -i inventory.yml
 ~~~

-The gathered facts are displayed, including a list of ansible_devices.
+The gathered facts are displayed, including a list of `ansible_devices`.
 In this list, each disk device has an entry, such as:

 ~~~
             "sdc": {